malekahmaad/ai/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------
--crossword: a crossword puzzles solver that takes a puzzle structure and a words file then it solves the puzzle according to the words from the file
+-crossword: a crossword puzzles solver that takes a puzzle structure and a words file then it solves the puzzle according to the words from the file and you can put an image name with png type and get the solved puzzle as an image too in the same folder of the project

--to try it write this command in terminal: python generate.py (data/structure0.txt or data/structure1.txt or data/structure2.txt) (data/words0.txt or data/words1.txt or data/words2.txt) output.png
+-to try it write this command in terminal: python generate.py (data/structure0.txt or data/structure1.txt or data/structure2.txt) (data/words0.txt or data/words1.txt or data/words2.txt) (output.png: optional)
 then the program will give you a solved crossword puzzle (the puzzle may have some other solutions)

 ----------------------------------------------------------------------------------------------------------------------------------------------------